Prenuptial agreement: Judaism

-In Judaism, the ketubah, a prenuptial contract, has long been established as an integral part of the Jewish marriage, and is signed and read aloud at the marriage ceremony.
+In Judaism, the ketubah, a prenuptial contract, has long been established as an integral part of the Jewish marriage and is signed and read aloud at the marriage ceremony.
 It contains the husband's requirement to support his wife by providing her with food, clothing and sex, as well as providing for the wife's support in the case of divorce or the husband's death.
 However, under this passage, a woman is free to leave if her husband doesn't provide for her.

 In 2004, the High Court of South Africa upheld a cherem against a Johannesburg businessman because he refused to pay his former wife alimony as ordered by The Johannesburg Beth Din.

 Recently, a movement supporting an additional prenuptial agreement has emerged in some Modern Orthodox circles.
 This is in response to a growing number of cases in which the husband refuses to grant gett, a religious divorce.
-In such matters, the local authorities are unable to intervene, both out of concerns regarding separation of church and state and because certain halakhic problems would arise.
+In such matters, the local authorities are unable to intervene, both out of concerns regarding the separation of church and state and because certain halakhic problems would arise.
 This situation leaves the wife in a state of aginut, in which she is unable to remarry.
 To remedy this situation, the movement promotes a prenuptial agreement in which the couple agrees to conduct their divorce, should it occur, in a rabbinical court.